compilerbau-teamsuper/minijava-compiler/README.md

 - Adding Constructor when not defined
 - Resolving this and super depending on context

-He also wrote [tests](https://github.com/compilerbau-teamsuper/minijava-compiler/blob/parserAST/src/test/scala/parserTest.scala) for the parser using the test [java files](https://github.com/compilerbau-teamsuper/minijava-compiler/tree/parserAST/src/test/java) he created.
+He also wrote [tests](https://github.com/compilerbau-teamsuper/minijava-compiler/blob/parserAST/src/test/scala/parserTest.scala) for the parser using the test [java files](https://github.com/compilerbau-teamsuper/minijava-compiler/tree/parserAST/src/test/java) he created, and he made the UML with plantuml.